Sæwulf

-History

-Jerusalem fell to the forces of the First Crusade in 1099 after a successful siege of the city.
+Life

+Given his Anglo-Saxon name, Sæwulf likely came from mainly Anglo-Saxon heritage rather than Norman descent.
+Though details of Sæwulf's life after his pilgrimage are uncertain, he is generally thought to be the Sæwulf (or Seuulfus) of Worcester mentioned by the distinguished English historian William of Malmesbury in his "Gesta Pontificum Anglorum" as a merchant who in his old age became a monk in Malmesbury Abbey in Wiltshire, England.

+Pilgrimage

 Sæwulf's telling of his travels on pilgrimage to the Holy Land start in Apulia on 13 July 1102 with his boarding ship at Monopoli.
+Three years earlier in 1099, Jerusalem fell to the Crusaders in a successful siege, reopening the city for Christian pilgrims.
 Via many ports, he made landfall at Jaffa and began a tour of Palestine, including Jericho and Hebron.